All Episodes

 I'll make my point brief.

-Um, I have been a uh Missouri National Guardsman since uh 2001, and what I've seen post hurricane Katrina is the politicians are will call the National Guard out out of sometimes just a knee-jerk reaction.
+And what I've seen post-Hurricane Katrina is the politicians will call the National Guard out out of sometimes just a knee-jerk reaction.

-So the uh because here in Missouri, our governor Matt Blunt has been absolutely massacred by the press, and he doesn't want the bad press of somebody saying, Well, you didn't do enough.
+Because here in Missouri, our governor, Matt Blunt, has been absolutely massacred by the press, and he doesn't want the bad press of somebody saying, well, you didn't do enough.

-So we get a uh strong windstorm that knocks out a few power lines, an ice storm.
+So we get a strong windstorm that knocks out a few power lines, an ice storm.

 We're called out just so we're on the front page of the newspaper.

-We're out there being seen, but not really doing a whole lot to assist the situation because you've become a photo up and a prop.
+We're out there being seen, but not really doing a whole lot to assist the situation.

-Uh and I don't blame the governor for it, because I mean he gets beat up in the press all the time.
+And I don't blame the governor for it because, I mean, he gets beat up in the press all the time.

 No, but you know what?